+Disability insurance is an important safeguard for your income if you're undergoing cancer treatment — but only if you already have a policy in place.
 If you receive a new cancer diagnosis and don’t have a private disability policy or coverage through your employer, you won’t be able to apply for a new policy until your cancer treatment has stopped.

 If you have received a cancer diagnosis and need to learn about disability insurance options, the first step is to survey what coverage you may already have.
 There are three primary types of disability coverage:

-→ Read more about how to file a disability claim.
+→ Read more about how to file a disability claim

 The Social Security Administration (SSA) uses a guide called the Blue Book to evaluate SSDI applications from people with cancer.

 There are some cancers that can result in Social Security disability benefits with just a diagnosis.
 These cancers are listed on the SSA’s Compassionate Allowances conditions, and people with these diagnoses can be fast-tracked through the approval process.